 Then, they watch the video What if you spent a month on Snake Island? and answer three sets of video comprehension questions.
 They also complete sentences from the video with the missing words (adrenaline, endangered, dweller, etc.).
 New words and expressions are extracted from the video for the student to match them with their meanings.

-1st,2nd, and 3rd conditionals are explained, compared, and contrasted.
+First, second and third conditionals are explained, compared, and contrasted.
 The student revises their knowledge by completing sentences with appropriate verb forms and identifying types of conditionals based on verb forms.

 Mixed conditionals